Center for community and justice

-The Centro has recently become a subgrantee of the Idaho Department of Health and Welfare to provide HIV testing, counseling, and referral services as well as condom distribution targeting Latinos/Latinas in Health District 3 and Health District 4.
+The Centro is a subgrantee of the Idaho Department of Health and Welfare to provide HIV testing, counseling, and referral services as well as condom distribution targeting Latinos/Latinas in Health District 3 and Health District 4.

-The intent of this project is to provide free HIV testing in the Latino community to help those at risk to learn their HIV status.
-The project will provide up to 300 rapid technology HIV test kits for services from July 1, 2014 to December 31, 2014.
+The intent of the De Colores testing project is to provide FREE HIV testing in the Latino community to help those at risk to learn their HIV status.

 A culturally-based program to reduce HIV sexual risk behavior and unplanned pregnancy among Latino youth.

 Since July 2010, CCJ has contracted with Idaho Department of Health & Welfare Division of Health to implement the Cuidate program to provide HIV Prevention & Adolescent Pregnancy Prevention services to 12-19 year-old mix-gender Latino youth in Health Districts 3,4, and 5.

 This project has been successfully implemented through close collaboration and cooperative working agreements with school districts, other non-profit organizations, and youth groups in middle and high school students between the ages of 12 and 19.